vpon-sdk/vpon-sdk.github.io/en/ios/ios-interstitial.en.md

 @end
 ```

 There is no item can be add to ViewController now and you must wait this request success before displaying the creative.
-The simplest way is showing ad `[vpadnInterstitial show]` once onVpadnInterstitialAdReceived load succeeds.
+The simplest way is showing ad `[vpadnInterstitial show]` once onVpadnInterstitialAdReceived load succeeds.`(In order to maintain the quality of user experience, we recommend that you can load an ad first.
+Hold it until a certain event is triggered.
+Please try to avoid showing interstitial ad directly while getting it)`.

 Once load succeeds the full-screen ad is ready for presentation: